CovenantArchitects/The-Partnership-Covenant/README.md

 All designs are fully open, auditable, and red-teamable from day one.

 ## Get Involved (We Need You Right Now)
-We are a handful of people and three frontier AIs versus existential risk.
+Currently we are one person and three frontier AIs versus existential risk.
 Specialists in the following areas can have massive leverage today:

 - Hardware security (IAS tripwire, tamper-resistant packaging)
 - Formal verification / uncertainty quantification (Risk Floor math)